Chasqui: Chasqui relay system

 These 'chasques' were employed in this kingdom.
 They were the sons of curacas [local chiefs] who were loyal.
 Each runner had a white feather sunshade on his head which he wore so that the next chasque would see him at a distance.
 The chasque also carried a trumpet called 'putoto' [shell] so that the next runner would be ready.
 The arms they carried were the 'champi' [a star-headed club] and a 'uaraca' [sling].

 These chasques were paid by the Inca, and they got their food from his storehouses.
 Each 'churo chasque' [chasqui carrying a shell] was stationed at intervals of one-half league [2.5 km] so he could run the distance quickly.
-They say that they could bring a snail alive from the New Kingdom of Granada [northern part of south America] to the Inca in Cuzco.
+They say that they could bring a snail alive from the New Kingdom of Granada to the Inca in Cuzco.